3-year Certificate Program:

 Tuition does not include travel costs or your meals.

-AAP Graduates and Interns Tuition Costs
+AAP Graduates Tuition Costs

 Please note that AAP Graduates of previous 3-Year Certification Programs do not need to complete a new Application, but will need to select and complete the Tuition Agreement for Graduates, as noted through the registration process.